 In 2018 there were more than 200,000 shared ownership properties in the UK, with various shared ownership schemes operating around the country.

 Our research suggests there are two schools of thought on shared and equity ownership.
 On the positive side they offer an affordable way for people to get a handle on the property ladder.
 On the other hand, they can run the risk of being restrictive and costly.
-Whichever way we look it at, shared ownership and shared equity schemes are likely to increase and here’s why:
+Whichever way we look at it, shared ownership and shared equity schemes are likely to increase and here’s why:

 Lower and middle income families and millennials in particular will struggle to own property without schemes such as shared ownership and shared equity and it is important that they know and understand the difference between the two.
 It can be a steep learning curve.